 College employees are entitled to academic freedom and to pursue scholarly interests without fear of censure, discipline, or reprisal; but they are subject to the standards of professional conduct set forth in the policies and procedures manual.
-When College employees speak or write Policy No. 3357:15-13-48 Page 2 of 3 as citizens, they are free from college censorship or discipline; but their special position in the community imposes special obligations, as the public may judge the institution by their comments.
+When College employees speak or write as citizens, they are free from college censorship or discipline; but their special position in the community imposes special obligations, as the public may judge the institution by their comments.
 Hence, employees are encouraged to be accurate at all times, exercise appropriate restraint, show respect for the opinions of others, and should indicate that they do not speak for the College.

-College's Design Best Practices established by the College, ethical standards of the discipline, and Stark State College policies and procedures are subject to this policy and must be followed by faculty.
+College faculty members may present course content in their own scholarly manner.
+The College's Design Best Practices established by the College, ethical standards of the discipline, and Stark State College policies and procedures are subject to this policy and must be followed by faculty.
 Faculty members are free to discuss subject matter aligned with the approved course learning objectives.
 However, faculty members must refrain from persistently using a substantial portion of classroom instruction to introduce material that has no bearing on the subject matter of the course and/or which is outside the area(s) of their competence and training.
 Students will be graded only on the intellectual merits of their work.
-Academic freedom does not allow a faculty member to impel his or her opinions on students.
+Academic freedom does not allow a faculty member to impel their opinions on students.
 Consequently, faculty members must assess student learning for mastery of course content, rather than a student's personal beliefs on a subject or a student's subjective decision to agree or disagree with a particular aspect of the material.